Cross Domain Early Crop Mapping using CropSTGAN: Data and Study areas

 The remote sensing data in this work are MSI images captured by the Sentinel-2 satellites, which have been widely used for many agricultural applications in the community \cite{wang2021new, blickensdorfer2022mapping}.
 Sentinel-2 provides high-resolution MSI images (up to 10m) with a revisit time of 5 days, allowing for frequent monitoring of crop growth and changes.
 Its wide spectral coverage, including visible, near-infrared, and shortwave infrared bands, enables accurate assessment of vegetation health, crop type identification, and mapping.
 In this study, 6 bands, including B2 (Blue), B3 (Green), B4 (Red), B8 (Near-Infrared), B11 (Shortwave Infrared 1) and B12 (Shortwave Infrared 2), are used to map the target crop in early seasons.

 As described, our primary objective is to locate the specific crop (corn) with cross-domain problems at an earlier growth stage.
 As a result, the time series remote sensing data should start after the planting period and conclude before the onset of the crop harvest period.
-Referring to Figure \ref{fig:cropcalendar}, it can be observed that the corn harvesting season typically starts in early September in the USA and begins in early October in China and Canada.
-Planting, on the other hand, starts at the beginning of April in the USA, in mid-April in Jilin Province, China, and at the beginning of May in Québec, Canada.
-Furthermore, to minimize the impact of variations in the crop calendar, the beginning dates of our annual collection of remote sensing data for different countries are based on the average planting dates shown in Figure \ref{fig:cropcalendar}.
-For Jackson County the date spans from May 1st to July 30th, encompassing a total of nine time points with a ten-day observation window.
-The start date of the extracted remote sensing data from China is ten days earlier than that from the study areas in the USA.
-The extracted data for China encompasses MSI images from May 1st, while for Cavalier County, USA, it starts from May 10th.
-Similarly, for Canada, the data involves MSI images beginning on May 30th, a 30-day later from the study area in Sussex County, USA, which started on May 1st.
-This approach gets the remote sensing data which covers the vegetation growth session before the crop harvesting season.
+Referring to Figure \ref{fig:cropcalendar}, it can be observed that the corn harvesting season typically starts in early September in the USA and begins in early October in China.
+Planting, on the other hand, starts at the beginning of April in the USA, and in mid-April in Jilin Province, China.
+As a result, the date of our annual collection of remote sensing data spans from May 1st to July 30th, encompassing a total of nine-time points with a ten-day observation window.

 Additionally, this work employs the Dynamic World dataset \cite{brown2022dynamic}.
 It is a high-resolution 10m near-real-time (NRT) Land Use/Land Cover (LULC) dataset and features class probabilities and label data for nine distinct categories, including cropland.
 It is utilized to identify and select areas of cropland, enabling us to maintain a concentrated analysis solely within these regions.